 “That potentially provides an attack vector.
 If someone wants to generate free money on the Ethereum 1.0 chain, they could try to attack the ethereum 2.0 chain and then persuade the Ethereum 1.0 chain of their [fake] funds," said Edgington.

-In a recent blog post, Buterin suggests two possible ways to create a “bridge” between the two blockchains.
+, Buterin suggests two possible ways to create a “bridge” between the two blockchains.
 He admits that “both of these proposals would require emergency remedial action on the Ethereum 1.0 side if the Ethereum 2.0 side breaks.”

 To reduce such risks, Buterin suggests voting periods enabling “human intervention” to reverse transfers from the Ethereum 1.0 network.